Andrettin/Wyrmsun/readme.txt

 - Dwarven factions now start with Masonry researched in the 25 AD start date.
 - Added "Division of Domains", "Asa Lawgiving" and "The Birth of Saeming" flavor events for the Asa Tribe (or the Swede Tribe).
 - In the "Gylve's Realm" event, the Jutland peninsula is now granted to a chieftain upon choosing to embark, who then founds the Jute Tribe; upon victory, Gotaland is given to another chieftain, who founds the Goth Tribe.
-- Removed the germanic "Tribal Split" event, since the Dag's Kingdom and Gylve's Realm events now perform its functions.
+- Removed the germanic "Tribal Split" event, since the Gylve's Realm event now performs its functions.
 - Added "Beldeg's Lands" and "Sigi's Lands" events, which create new germanic tribes when certain territories are conquered by a germanic tribe.
 - Added a few Scrub Forest tiles and a gold mine in Iberia.
 - A faction can now receive more than one event in the same turn.